The Gobbler: Post-closure

 After the Hartwig family sold the building in the early 1990s, several restaurants operated in the building.
 The first was a Mexican restaurant called "Redondos" in 1995.
 Others included a roadside diner, "The Round Stone Restaurant", and "The New Gobbler".
 The last tenant went out of business in mid-2002.

 There were attempts by the Menominee, Potawatomi and Lac du Flambeau Chippewa tribes in the 1990s to purchase the land for a multimillion-dollar casino, hotel and convention center.
 The land was still for sale in 2007, the motel property for $6.2 million and the restaurant property for $2.3 million.

 In June 2008, the Frank Lloyd Wright Wisconsin Tourism Program hosted "The Gobbler Gala" at the restaurant.
 The dinner featured talks by Gobbler architect Ajango and Wright historian Sidney Robinson.

 The owners held an auction of the property and separate items, including the petrified wood that lined the entrance, in December 2009, hoping to recoup some of their costs.

 In 2011, the locally produced film Missed Connections was shot on location at the restaurant.

-Re-opening, Temporary Closure and Sale Listing
+Re-opening, Temporary Closure and Second Re-opening

 The Gobbler was reopened in December 2015 as the Gobbler Theater by owner Dan Manesis, who bought the property in 2014.
 The iconic rotating bar remained, as well as the original chairs and some of the decor.
-The theater "temporarily" closed in 2021 with no reopening date announced, and is currently for sale.)
+The theater temporarily closed in 2021 and reopened on June 6, 2026 with a sold-out show.